Master of Sport and Recreation Management

 Sports and recreation is an exciting, fast-evolving industry.
 The Master of Sport and Recreation Management postgraduate degree from Lincoln University is renowned for meeting the professional demands of the sector and opening the way for a career in sports and recreation management.

-This programme will grow your deeper understanding of the complexity of the sport and recreation sector.
 You’ll expand your knowledge of how governance, the economy, social relations and the environment at local, national and global level can impact activities and business decisions relating to sport and recreation.
-Full-time students who start study in November can secure the qualification in just 12 months.

 How you’ll grow